Boobs in your 20s, 30s, and beyond

 Hopefully, despite the continuing hormonal and weight fluctuations, you’re feeling great about your body as you go through your 30s.

 Childbirth is one of the biggest and most magical moments in a woman’s life.
 It can, however, have profound effects on your boobs, both in terms of their size, shape and look.
-Read more about one of our patients – Lou Newton– who had a breast augmentation with us after losing weight and her chest following childbirth.

 During pregnancy, your nipples may likely change colour and become tender, and you are also likely to see an increase in the size of your breasts.
 Whether you breastfeed or not, your boobs are likely to become less dense and full after giving birth.